+Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2021

-- C is the amount of the motor tax that would have been payable for the last period of registration of the vehicle if the alteration had been effected before that period commenced; - D is the number of days in the period of registration for which motor tax was paid; - E is the number of days remaining in the period of registration. - (4) The Registrar may require the applicant - (a) to provide further information or evidence to assist with the determination of the application; or - (b) to produce the vehicle for inspection at a nominated time and place.
+C is the amount of the motor tax that would have been payable for the last period of registration of the vehicle if the alteration had been effected before that period commenced:

+D is the number of days in the period of registration for which motor tax was paid;

+E is the number of days remaining in the period of registration.

+- The Registrar may require the applicant (4) - provide further information (a) evidence to assist with the determination of the application; or - to produce the vehicle for inspection at a nominated time and place.